Reviews You Can Rely On

 Waist Belt Padded with two stuff pockets

-With its revolutionary ReTrakt drinking hose return system, the Thule Vital 6 made a significant impression on our testers.
-While every other top model has a hose clip or magnetic bite valve attachment, nothing else comes close to this design's simplicity and performance.
+With its revolutionary ReTrakt drinking hose return system, the Thule Vital 6 left a significant impression on our testers.
+Every other top model tested features a hose clip or magnetic bite valve attachment, but the design's simplicity and performance remain unmatched.
 The drinking bite valve is conveniently housed along the right shoulder strap with a long, flexible magnetic strip, making it easy to grasp and reliably and securely returns when you release it.
 The Vital also provides a secure, comfortable fit without bouncing or flopping around with its lightweight pack design, low center of gravity, and wide hip belt and shoulder straps.

-While we were uniquely impressed by the drinking hose return system outside the pack, we were a little underwhelmed with the reservoir housing inside the bag.
-The hanger loop and T-shaped reservoir hook are more tedious to work with than most other designs, making removing and replacing the reservoir for refilling or cleaning a bit more challenging.
-The 6-liter storage volume is on the smaller side but is an ideal design for a day out on the bike and has enough room to pack a jacket and all of your essential gear.
-Overall, the Thule Vital is excellent for anyone who loves the convenience of a hydration bladder but is tired of the drinking hose always flopping around.
+Our testers were uniquely impressed by the drinking hose return system outside the pack, but couldn't say the same for the slightly underwhelming reservoir housing inside the bag.
+The hanger loop and T-shaped reservoir hook are more tedious to work with than most other designs we tested, making removing and replacing the reservoir for refilling or cleaning a little more difficult.
+Even though it lands on the smaller side, the 6-liter storage is ideal for a day out on the bike and offers enough room to pack a jacket and all your gear essentials.
 If you need a bit more storage space but still want a lower-profile pack, we recommend the Evoc Ride 12L.
+Still, we think the Thule Vital is great for anyone who loves the convenience of a hydration bladder but is tired of the drinking hose always flopping around.

 Read more: Thule Vital 6 review